MarkBroerkens/CarND-Vehicle-Detection/README.md

 * improve accuracy of classifier
 * eleminiation of false positives by considering the hotspots of the last frames

 Since the classifier was trained on a quite small training set, the classifier might not work as well as in the provided data.
-E.g. I applied the vehicle detection algorithm on the challening video of the last project and found out that it did not work so well.
+If no additional "real" data is available, then augmentation techniques could be used to increase the size of training data.

 For improved classification results we might be able to find a better feature extraction mechanism or we could use a CNN such as [YOLO](https://pjreddie.com/darknet/yolo/) ("You only look once")